rayference/pinttrs/docs/rst/dev.rst

    * ``osx-64``
    * ``win-64``

-.. admonition:: ... lock Conda dependencies
+.. dropdown:: ... lock Conda dependencies

    The conda-lock utility is used to solve dependencies using Conda and lock them.
 A convenience make target is defined to automate the process: